algorithmiaio/dev-center/_pages/algorithm-development/languages/scala.md

 }
 {% endhighlight %}

+#### Advanced Serialization Techniques
+For more advanced machine learning work, serialization of state is very important.
+Ensuring that your model can be downloaded and deserialized quickly and efficiently is critical for ensuring that your algorithm executes efficiently.

+For model serialization in scala, we recommend [boopickle](https://github.com/suzaku-io/boopickle/) as it allows you to serialize and deserialize with binary faster than any equivalent json parser, and cuts down on filesize considerably over JSON.

 <aside class="class">
 If you have more than 1 apply method, or your apply method does not take a <code>String</code> as an argument then you will receive an error message at runtime.
 Also note that passing in a String <code>"foo"</code> becomes serialized to JSON like <code>"\"foo\""</code>.
 </aside>